openhab/openhabian/docs/openhabian-amanda.md

 machines.
 Either way, it's not one-or-the-other, you can run multiple configs in parallel.
 But in any case, you will need to have a clone SD card with your CURRENT config.

+Now all that being said, let's turn to what what you're here for: how to accomplish the software side of backup and restoration.

 ## Some Amanda background
-First and foremost: Best is to read up on and understand some of the basic Amanda concepts over at http://www.amanda.org.
+Best is to read up on and understand some of the basic Amanda concepts over at http://www.amanda.org.
 That's not a mandatory step but it will probably help you understand a couple of things better.
 The world of UNIX and backup IS complex and in the end, there's no way to fully hide that from a user.
 Here's a couple of those concepts, but this is not a comprehensive list.
 I cannot understand the system for you,